sleekmason/Lilidog/README.md

 - Thunar is the default file manager, with Pcmanfm and Spacefm as alternatives to explore.
 Custom right-click <br/> options for each are already enabled.
 See what you like best.

-- Custom Lilidog Openbox and GTK theme, Gnome Brave Icons, and matching themes for Geany and Mousepad. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used.
+- Four Custom themes with matching Geany themes ranging from light to dark. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used.

-- URXVT terminal has font size control (ctl+up/down), transparency and the ability to open urls. <br/>
+- Lxterminal by default for Thunar and the menu.
+URXVT terminal also available, and has font size control (ctl+up/down), <br/> transparency and the ability to open urls. <br/>
-Lxterminal is readily available in the menu and launcher for those who prefer it.

 - Conky has all sorts of relevant info, including connected drives, number of packages installed, and more. <br/>
 For drive information, you may wish to edit the script in  ~/.config/conky/scripts.
 Directions included.

-- Desktop icons can be enabled and customized using pcmanfm.
-See lxsession autostart in the menu. <br/>
+- Desktop icons can be enabled and customized using pcmanfm. <br/>

 - Compton Composite Manager with transparency enabled.
 Change to suit.